aws/s2n-tls/tests/integrationv2/README.md

  * libs2n (should be in the lib/ directory)
  * openssl (based on the S2N_LIBCRYPTO env var)
  * tox
+ * Compiled Java SSLSocketClient for the Java provider

 ## Run all tests

-The fastest way to run the integrationv2 tests is to run `make` in the integrationv2 directory.
+The fastest way to run the integrationv2 tests is to run `make` from the S2N root directory.

 ```
-ubuntu@host:tests/integrationv2/ $ make
+ubuntu@host:s2n_root/ $ make -C tests/integrationv2 all
 ```

-This will automatically setup your PATH and LD_LIBRARY_PATH environment.
+The Makefile automatically sets your PATH and LD_LIBRARY_PATH environment.
 It will execute `tox` to setup your Python environment.
 Then all the integration tests will be collected and executed.

 **Note** If you are running the dynamic record size test you will need to use `sudo`.

 ## Run one test

-You can run the entire test suite using `sudo make`.
-You need to use `sudo` if you plan on running the dynamic record tests.

 If you only want to run a single test, you can set the `TOX_TEST_NAME` environment variable:

 ```
-ubuntu@host:tests/integrationv2$ TOX_TEST_NAME=test_happy_path.py::test_s2n_server_happy_path make
+ubuntu@host:s2n_root/ $ TOX_TEST_NAME=test_happy_path.py::test_s2n_server_happy_path make -C tests/integrationv2 test_single
 ```

-This will setup your environment correctly, and execute the single test.

-# A toy example
+# Writing tests

 The happy path test combines thousands of parameters, and has to validate that the combinations match.
 Below is a simple test that demonstrates how lists of parameters